A Formula for Enjoying the Holidays

 Bringing back the magic in your life starts here with a little planning.
 Asking for help can transform worry into enjoying moments.
 There is some effort involved, but it is worth the investment.
 Being grateful is one of the best antidotes to the holiday crisis.

-I use humor and make up jingles, and then reframe the negative thoughts that crop up, especially when experiencing overwhelming feelings.
+I use humor and create jingles, and then reframe the negative thoughts that crop up, especially when experiencing overwhelming feelings.
 Breaking things down into pieces and seeing them horizontally is a visual that will let you map out what needs to be done, with all the other things going on.
 Keep as much to your regular routine as possible, and know that habits help to keep you grounded.

 Try these steps: